-- □ All parents/visitors must adhere to the established requirements for temperature screenings, face coverings, and illness prevention etiquette. - COVID Visitor Screening Form - Parents/Visitors must be escorted by a school administrator or designee (with the exception of into the restroom) at all times to ensure adherence to all other COVID-19 protocols.
+All parents/visitors must adhere to the established requirements for temperature screenings, face coverings, and illness prevention etiquette. □ E 2021 COVID Screening tool Parents/Visitors must be escorted by a school administrator or designee (with the exception of into the restroom) at all times to ensure adherence to all other COVID-19 protocols.